-I’ve seen many cookie recipes on Pinterest that claim they’re the best, most amazing, chewiest, softest, nicest and puffiest cookies ever.
+I’ve seen many cookie recipes on Pinterest that claim they’re the best, most amazing, chewiest, softest, and puffiest cookies ever.
 But when I try them, I have no such luck.
 So I’ve been determined to figure out how to actually get my chocolate chip cookies to turn out this way.
 And not just once, but every time.
-Ladies and gents I believe I found success!
-The secret is….
+Ladies and gents, I found success!
+I think there are 2 factors:

-the BUTTER!
-You want it firm.
+You want the butter firm.
 Not rock hard, because then its hard to get it all mixed in, but firm.
 I found if I put a full stick in the microwave straight from the fridge for about 5 or 6 seconds I achieve this.
-The half stick can just go straight in the mixing bowl or microwave for 3 seconds, no more.
-If your butter is mushy at all your cookies will be flat!
-Give this method a try and let me know if it to works just as great for you!
-Here are my ingredients:
+The half stick can just go straight in the mixing bowl or microwave for 3 seconds.

 Measure and pour all the dry ingredients into your bowl and mix it up.

-Then, add the rest of the ingredients (eggs, vanilla, and firm butter) and beat it until the dough forms.
+Then, add the wet ingredients (eggs, vanilla, and butter) and beat it until the dough forms.

 As soon as that happens, mix in the chocolate chips with a large spoon.